 Error Code: 0x80131700”

-This was an error that I already blogged in the past and you can find more information here.
+This was an error that I already blogged about in the past, and you can find more information here.
 But basically, you need to fix the Enterprise Single Sign-On by running the following command: regasm SSOSQL.dll.

-After solving this problem I tried to start it manually the SSO Service but surprisingly, I got two new errors in the event viewer:
+After solving this problem, I tried to start the SSO Service manually, but surprisingly, I got two new errors in the event viewer:

 “Could not create SSOCSTX.
 To fix the problem, reinstall SSO or install SSOCSTX.dll into a COM+ library application.